DMestra83/My-first-project/README.md

 # My-first-project
-Data Analyst project, including Googlesheets dashboards, Google BigQuery and Looker tasks.
+Data Analyst project, including Googlesheets dashboards, Google BigQuery and Looker tasks and more.